Unzor/Kahogt/README.md

 # How to get
 Option 1: Visiting main page [(kahogt.ml)](https://kahogt.ml) (No downloading, but slowest and most effective)

-Option 2: Downloading desktop app from releases (Recommended way, only for Windows)
+Option 2: Downloading Kahogt bootstrapper from releases (Recommended way, only for Windows)

 Option 3: Building from source/using NPM package (Best way to do it on Linux)